sahilahmed0707/AR-Face-Moustache-App/README.md

 Takes input for a recording tag and captures a screenshot at the end of the recording session.
 Recordings page to show all the recording saved and preview the screenshot captured along with the duration of the recording and its tag.

-Download all three parts and extract with WinRAR or 7-Zip.
+Download both parts and extract with WinRAR or 7-Zip.
 Install the Apk and open the App.
 ## Screenshot
 |<img src="https://raw.githubusercontent.com/sahilahmed0707/AR-Face-Moustache-App/main/1.jpg" alt="Main Sreen + Moustache 1" width="200"/>
 <img src="https://raw.githubusercontent.com/sahilahmed0707/AR-Face-Moustache-App/main/2.jpg" alt="Drop Down Menu" width="200"/>